Premierships of William Ewart Gladstone: Major legislation

 The first major reform Gladstone undertook was the disestablishment of the Church of Ireland as embodied in the Irish Church Act 1869.
 This was followed by the Landlord and Tenant Act of 1870 which attempted to protect Irish tenants from unfair treatment from landlords by lending public money to tenants to enable them to buy their holdings.
 The Act limited landlords' powers to arbitrarily evict their tenants and established compensation for eviction, which varied according to the size of holdings and was not eligible for those evicted for failing to pay rents.

-Gladstone's government also passed the Elementary Education Act 1870, which provided England with an adequate system of elementary schools for the first time.
+Gladstone's government also passed the Elementary Education Act 1870 (33 & 34 Vict. c.
+75), which provided England with an adequate system of elementary schools for the first time.
 It established a system of elective school boards which were founded to provide education where there were no voluntary schools.
 These boards had the power to levy rates and from which construct schools, employ teachers, and the ability to force children to attend (if they thought fit) those who were receiving no other education.
 They were also able to pay certain children's fees for voluntary schools.

 In 1871 Gladstone's government passed the Trade Union Act making membership of trade unions legal for the first time.
 However, picketing remained illegal, with the Criminal Law Amendment Act 1871 making it a specific criminal offence punishable by three months' hard labour in prison.
 The Ballot Act 1872 was also passed, which established secret ballots for general and local elections.

 The Licensing Act 1872 restricted the opening hours in public houses; regulated the content of beer; gave local authorities the power to determine licensing hours and gave boroughs the option of banning all alcohol.
 These policies were enforced by the police.
 This Act was generally unpopular and led to rioting in some towns.
 The liquor industry had Liberal leanings before the Act but now this totally changed, and from "midsummer 1871 [when the first Licensing Bill was discussed] till the dissolution of 1874 nearly every public-house in the United Kingdom was an active committee-room for the Conservative Party".
 Gladstone blamed the Act for the Conservative victory in the 1874 general election, writing: "We have been borne down in a torrent of gin and beer".

 The Supreme Court of Judicature Act 1873 remodelled the English court system (establishing the High Court of Justice and the Court of Appeal).
 It also attempted to remove the House of Lords's role as a judicial body for England, but this provision was not implemented due to the Conservative victory of 1874.

 As Gladstone's Secretary of State for War, Edward Cardwell enacted far-reaching reforms of the British Army in what would become known as the Cardwell Reforms.